HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 Even if you have some non-research based good news (Passed a test?
 Competed in a music or sport event?), let us know and people can see what else our post-graduates have been up to!
 Email [Jenny Mackay](mailto:cov.pgrnewsletter+goodnews@gmail.com) to add any good news to the list.

-# April 2018
+# 1st May 2018

 ## Publications

-Scott McGuire has published a review article titled: "[Hemodynamic Instability during Dialysis: The potential role of intradialytic exercise](https://www.hindawi.com/journals/bmri/2018/8276912/)".
+Congratulations to **Laura Wilde** for getting her systematic review protocol accepted for publication (currently in Press)

 ## Conferences

+**James Bartlett**, is running a workshop at [PysPag 2018](https://www.psypag2018.com/programme-and-abstract) called “An introduction and practical guide to Open Science practices in psychology”
+**Mairi Mulvenna** has had an abstract accepted to present at the [23rd Annual Congress of the European College of Sport Science](http://ecss-congress.eu/2018/18/index.php)
+**Katie Baker** for presenting at the [British Congress of Mathematics Education](http://www.bcme.org.uk/) In April

+Also, Well done to all those who presented at the Doctoral Capability and Development Conference .

+# Funding

+**Jenny MacKay** was awarded funding from PsyPag to run a workshop on how to conduct a systematic review in psychology.

+## Thesis submission
+**Diane Ménage** has now successfully submitted her thesis.  *BEST OF LUCK!*

+# 3rd April 2018

+## Publications
+**Scott McGuire** has published a review article titled: “[Hemodynamic Instability during Dialysis: The potential role of intradialytic exercise](https://www.hindawi.com/journals/bmri/2018/8276912/)”.

+## Conferences

-Laura Wilde has had a poster accepted for the International Society of Behavioral Nutrition and Physical Activity conference in Hong Kong (June 2018).
+**Laura Wilde** has had a poster accepted for the [International Society of Behavioral Nutrition and Physical Activity](https://www.venuewest.com/isbnpa2018/) conference in Hong Kong (June 2018).

 ## Sports

-Congratulations to Mairi Mulvenna and Maria Charalampous who are All-British Champions in their Gaelic football team.
+Congratulations to **Mairi Mulvenna** and **Maria Charalampous** who are All-British Champions in their Gaelic football team.

-# March 2018
+# 1st March 2018

 ## Competitions